hudsonators/CS201-Portfolio-Project/README.md

 ### Prerequisites

-You will have to have the files from this repository on your machine along with gcc in order to run this program
+You will have to clone the files from this repository to your machine as well as have with gcc installed in order to run this program

 ### Installing